'List' validation for Smart Class params should work for any string coercible value

 But It works if Key Type set to 'String with Validator type 'list' and rule 1,2 (without brackets).

-#5 Updated by Daniel Lobato Garcia over 5 years ago
+#5 Updated by Daniel Lobato Garcia about 7 years ago

 - Subject changed from In Smart Class Parameter, the validation for validator type 'list' is not working as expected. to 'List' validation for Smart Class params should work for any string coercible value

 I'll rephrase the title so that it matches what the pull request fixes.